 - Go niche-deep: Once you land one dentist, the next dentist is easier — same script, same demo, same case study.
 Referrals compound inside a vertical.

-- Post local proof: Share before/after numbers (calls recovered, appointments booked) on LinkedIn and in local business groups.
-Concrete results attract inbound interest.
+- Post local proof: Share before/after numbers on LinkedIn and in local business groups.
+Concrete results attract inbound interest with zero ad spend.

 Scaling to Six Figures of Recurring Revenue